 The dentists at Claremont Dental Institute have advanced training in teeth implants and use the most cutting-edge technology, techniques, and materials.
 The education and skill-sets our dentists possess allow them to perform every phase of the implant process in the comfort of our Claremont, CA dentist office.

 Types of Implant Anchored Dental Restorations

-Several Consecutive Missing Teeth – When a patient is missing several consecutive teeth, we will typically use an implant anchored dental bridge.
-This type of dental restoration does not require healthy teeth to be prepared or reduced.
-Instead the bridge will be placed on at least two dental implants that have been surgically placed in the jawbone.
+When a patient is missing several consecutive teeth, we will typically use an implant-anchored dental bridge.
+This type of dental restoration does not require preparing healthy teeth and using them as anchors.
+Instead, we will place the bridge on at least two dental implants that we surgically place in the jawbone.

-Missing a Full Arch – When a patient is missing a full arch, they can choose to get an implant-supported denture.
-In general, this will require anywhere from five to eight dental implants (sometimes more or less) being surgically placed in the jawbone.
+When a patient is missing a full arch, they can choose to get an implant-supported denture.
+In general, this will require anywhere from five to eight dental implants (sometimes more or less) and extensive oral surgery.

 The All-on-4 dental implant system allows the dentist to place the implants and secure the denture in just a single visit to our Claremont, CA dentist office.
 This type of restoration can restore an entire set of teeth using just four implants.